 The Digital Marketplace, and all the frameworks included in it, is managed by Crown Commercial Service (CCS).
 CCS is an executive agency and trading fund of the Cabinet Office of the UK Government.
 Their role is to improve the government’s commercial and procurement activity.

-The framework was first open in 2012 and is now in its 10th iteration – G-Cloud 10.
-There have been 10 calls for contract so far in which suppliers were able to list their services on G-Cloud.
+The framework was first open in 2012 and is now in its 11th iteration – G-Cloud 11 (check out the background and the history of the framework here).
+There have been 11 calls for contract so far in which suppliers were able to list their services on G-Cloud.
 The G-Cloud framework is uncapped so, if the application is compliant, an unlimited number of suppliers can join the framework.

 The G-Cloud framework is divided into categories (Lots) and suppliers can apply for one or three depending on what solutions they offer to the public sector.
 Currently G-Cloud 10 has 3 Lots: